Skip to main content

 The Colorado School for the Deaf and Blind (CSDB) is dedicated to empowering students with unique learning needs, specifically those who are Deaf or hard of hearing, as well as those with visual impairments, including additional disabilities.
 Serving children from ages three through twenty-one, CSDB's mission is to provide a nurturing and inclusive environment where each student can thrive academically and socially.
 The school offers specialized programs tailored to the diverse communication styles and educational requirements of its students.
 For younger learners, the Early Education Center emphasizes experiential learning and thematic instruction, laying a strong academic foundation for future success.
 The School for the Deaf utilizes a bilingual approach, immersing students in American Sign Language while focusing on language development and self-advocacy skills through individualized education plans.
 Similarly, the School for the Blind provides intensive support through specialized instructional programs and residential options for those who require them.
 CSDB also features a transition program called Bridges to Life for older students, which prepares them for independence through hands-on experiences and real-world applications.
 What sets CSDB apart is its low student-teacher ratio, fostering strong relationships between educators and families, as well as its comprehensive outreach programs that extend support beyond the classroom.
 With a commitment to collaboration and advocacy, CSDB strives to create a brighter future for all students within its community.

-Support: Deaf or hard of hearing, Visual impairments, Additional disabilities, Private
+Support: Additional disabilities, Deaf or hard of hearing, Visual impairments, Private

 Listed